Legends/SfDatagrid-Repro/README.md

 	InvalidOperationException: The animation(s) applied to the 'IsOpen' property calculate a current value of 'True', which is not a valid value for the property.

+using the code provided on your article:

+<a href="https://help.syncfusion.com/cr/datagrid/working-with-editing#cell-editing">How to show the validation tooltip without hovering the red indicator in cell in WPF DataGrid?</a>.

 ## Reproduction

 Double tap a cell to enter edit mode and press Enter to confirm the edit.